 Yes, please.
 There is no need to remove the lids.

 Send your tubes back with the lids and caps on.
 If you’ve lost the lid don’t worry, you can still send the tube back.
 Just remember to make sure there is no product left inside.

 - How many can I send back?

 You can send back as many used blades and tubes as you like.
 We’d love to receive them all.

 You can, but if you just have a few blades and/or tubes, it’s best to pop them in an envelope rather than a box.
 That’s because a box takes up more space in a delivery vehicle, so it isn’t as efficient.
 A top tip is to squeeze the air out of the tube to compress it, then pop the lid back on.
 That way it’ll be taking up as small a space as possible.
 There’s no point in posting air, right.

 - Can I send back other brands products too?

 Unfortunately not.
-We cannot take other brands products as we won’t know the composition of their packaging and won’t be able to recycle it alongside our tubes.
+We cannot take other brands products as we won’t know the composition of their tubes and blades.

 We Make Better Choices So You Can Too